 Currently it generates a PNG-file with 800x600 pixels.
+This can be adapted using the --width and --height command line arguments.
 A filename can be added after --snapshot.

 Command line option --lang

 Based on your locale QGIS, selects the correct localization.
 If you would like to change your language, you can specify a language code.
 For example: --lang=it starts QGIS in italian localization.
 A list of currently supported languages with language code is provided at http://wiki.ggis.org/qgiswiki/TranslatorsCorner